JoeyOWard/kafka-cannon/README.md

 Ensure that you have setup kafka-cannon.yml as below

-Topics have topic name underneath
+Topics: Have topic name underneath

-Payload information is stored within values
+Payload: Information is stored within payload.
+These can be hard coded or left as blank/used with the random-data option

-attribute-type is the type which is also used in the url
+Attribute-type: Is the type which is also used in the url

-enabled signifies if to include the topic for testing, true/false value
+Enabled: Signifies if to include the topic for testing, true/false value

-random-data signifies if you want to seed your blank payload values with random data. true/false value
+Random-data: signifies if you want to seed your blank payload values with random data. true/false value

-broker is the kafka url
+Broker: Is the kafka url

+Order: Choose between sequential or random.
+Sequential fires the topics as displayed in the yaml, random means order is random

-ammo is how many times you want the topics to be published
+Ammo: How many times you want the topics to be published/fired